Realme 5

-The Realme 5 is a smartphone from the Indian/Chinese company Realme.
+The Realme 5 is a smartphone from the Indian/Chinese company Realme released in 2019.
+It is a successor to the Realme 3, which was released the same year.

 Specifications

 Hardware

 The Realme 5 uses the 64-bit Qualcomm Snapdragon 665 AIE SoC with an octa core processor capable of running at 2.0 GHz max and the Adreno 610 GPU.
-It is powered by a 5000mAh high-capacity battery.
+It is powered by a 5000 mAh high-capacity battery.
 The front features a 6.5-inch HD+ (720x1600) display with Gorilla Glass 3 protection.
-The device has three models available: 3 GB RAM/32GB storage, 4 GB RAM/64 GB storage or 4 GB RAM/128 GB storage.
-It supports memory expansion up to 256GB via the microSD card slot.
+The device has three models available: 3 GB RAM/32 GB storage, 4 GB RAM/64 GB storage or 4 GB RAM/128 GB storage.
+It supports memory expansion up to 256 GB via the microSD card slot.

 Camera

 Realme 5 has a quad camera setup that includes a 12-megapixel primary sensor with f/1.8 aperture.
 The second camera is an 8-megapixel ultra-wide sensor, whereas the third and fourth cameras are 2-megapixel sensors for depth and macro mode.
 The front camera is a 13-megapixel sensor and it has an AI beauty mode.
 The cameras are AI-enabled with scene detection to capture better photos.